emprax/St8-ment/README.md

 ## The problem

-In the original state-pattern, the state objects (polymorphic implementations of a common state interface) contain the logic for state-transitions but also provide the same interface (in regards of methods/actions) as its subject (sometimes called context).
+In the original state-pattern, the state objects (polymorphic implementations of a common state interface) contain the logic for state-transitions but also provide the same interface (in regards of methods/actions) as its subject.
 This means that when the subject changes its interface (class-structure), the state objects also have to be refactored.
 Furthermore, the state objects themselves also determine into which state they transition next when a certain action is applied.
 All this logic is fairly simple to apply and provides robust state guarding and transitioning.
 However, the extendibility and hardcoded logic both make it difficult to change certain aspects without re-implementing the whole state-object (or state-objects when the subject changes).

 ![state](docs/standard-state.png)